wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     *   (b) prescribing the procedure to be followed in respect of applications to and proceedings before the Registrar:

-    *   (c) prescribing fees to be paid to the Registrar in respect of the registration of rules, alterations in rules, and other documents and matters under this Act, the issue of certificates and other documents, search or inspection of the register, and the exercise by the Registrar of any of his functions under this Act:
+    *   (c) prescribing fees to be paid to the Registrar in respect of the registration of rules, alterations in rules, and other documents and matters under this Act, the issue of certificates and other documents, search or inspection of the register, and the exercise by the Registrar of any of his or her functions under this Act:

     *   (ca) regulating bonus ballots and bonus balloting shares: